 Where Can I Find Travel Warnings & Advisories due to Coronavirus?

 Most countries have a government agency in charge of evaluating the perceived threat of traveling abroad for its citizens.
-Travel advisors may range from a mild warning such as “use caution when traveling here” to complete travel bans.
+Travel advisors may range from a mild warning such as “use caution when traveling here” to complete travel bans and border shutdowns.

 The reasons for the warnings and travel restrictions is due to the fact that people who live in or have recently been in an area with ongoing COVID-19 spread are at an increased risk of exposure.
 Those from or traveling in these areas are more likely to have had close contact with someone who has been infected, whether they know it or not.

 Many countries, including the United States, Canada, and the United Kingdom, are also advising travelers, particularly travelers with underlying health conditions, not to travel by cruise ship.
 The CDC notes an increased risk of infection of COVID-19 in a cruise ship environment.

 Below we link to the official government sources for a number of countries:

 European Union: https://ec.europa.eu/consularprotection/content/travel-advice

 New Zealand: https://www.safetravel.govt.nz/